+86-731-82246688

 • Black marking: carbonization and thermal degradation

-• Colored marking: phase transition, redox reaction, and surface optical modulation
+• Colored marking: phase transition, redox reaction, surface optical modulation

 Q: What is the main difference between black and colored laser marking?